-THIS coming weekend Dave Warby was expected to visit Tumut’s Blowering Dam for the unveiling and trial of his new boat.
-Unfortunately the covid situation has forced Dave and his crew to postpone that visit, the expected return is now scheduled for November 7-8.
+Dave Warby returns to Tumut’s Blowering Dam for the unveiling and trial of his new boat on November 7-8.

-In case you missed our current edition, we have run our story here plus added a new video at the bottom.
+In case you missed our recent edition, we have run our story here plus added a new video at the bottom.

 If you have not seen the Spirit of Australia II in action, be sure to set aside this November weekend for a look, it is highly impressive.